XinnyLiuu/StocksWatch/README.md

 }
 ```

-In the class, each method returns a `Promise` object that will either resolve or reject the asynchronous action using the __[mysql](https://www.npmjs.com/package/mysql)__ npm module.
+In the class, each method returns a `Promise` object that will either resolve or reject the asynchronous action from the __[mysql](https://www.npmjs.com/package/mysql)__ npm module.
 On the event the database method has been rejected, a custom exception class that has been created should be thrown, caught and logged to the terminal.
 Below is the code for `DatabaseException.js`:

 ```javascript
 class DatabaseException extends Error {